-Join Sean Adams for an in-depth discussion in this video Working with complex content, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Working with complex content, part of Layout and Composition: Grids.

 - Clients rarely turn over content for a publication in a nice neat package.
 I usually receive a file of different text documents, a hard drive of images and data in raw form.
 Putting this all back together again in a cohesive way is challenging at best, but that's the fun part of the job.
 My first step is to edit.
 Go through all the documents and begin to prioritize all the information.
 Often there will be multiple duplication's of information.